Chemical risks in petrochemical industry

 It all begins with crude oil and natural gas (mixtures of hydrocarbons and small amounts of impurities found in many areas of the world in varying quantities and compositions).
-They were formed millions of years ago as a result of slow and long processes from decayed plants and animals, buried deep into the earth's crust under tremendous pressure.
+They were formed millions of years ago as a result of a slow and long processes from decayed plants and animals, buried deep in the earth’s crust under tremendous pressure.

 Crude oil and natural gas are extracted from the ground, on land or under the oceans, by sinking an oil well.
 They are then transported to refineries, by ship and/or by pipeline, a line equipped with pumps, valves and various other control devices especially adapted for moving liquids and gases.

 The purpose of refining and then petrochemistry is to convert these natural raw materials into daily life products with applications going from drugs to computer ships, telecommunications, textiles, cosmetics, transport and construction.